 Due to its brain-altering effects, alcohol is widely abused.
 Its dependence comes easy since it is more socially acceptable compared to other drugs.

 According to the National Institute on Drug Abuse (NIDA), substance dependence is defined as a condition characterized by a strong craving for alcohol and continued use despite obvious harm.
 At this point, you have lost the ability to stop drinking.

-High dependence on alcohol can transform anyone into a homeless drug addict.
+High dependence on alcohol can transform anyone’s life into a living nightmare.

 Reclassification of Alcohol and Marijuana